Texas Premier Soccer League: History

 The 2015–16 season kicked off with an additional six new clubs: Austin Lonestrikers FC, Brownsville Bravos FC, Dallas Clash SC, Lockhart Knights FC, San Antonio Generals FC and Temple United FC.
 Galveston and Ranchero King dropped out from the league after the conclusion of season two while Texas Timberz went on hiatus, but will still compete in the Texas Cup.

+The final season was played in the 2018–2019 year, the league giving way to the expanding UPSL.

 League structure

 Regular season

 The regular season typically runs from September to March.

 Each side plays one home and one away match against each club during the league season.
 The regular season winners receive the TPSL Supporters Shield.
 The league playoff championship winners take home the league trophy which will be returned prior to the following years conclusion of play.